 Queen Mary offers a variety of services to support your career and professional development:

-This award winning service located in Mile End organises events featuring representatives from top UK and international law firms to help you understand the legal job market and choose the most appropriate career route for you after graduation.
+This award winning service located in Mile End organises events featuring representatives from top UK and international law firms.
+These events help you understand the legal job market and help you choose the most appropriate career route for you after graduation.
 You will also be able to take advantage of a wide range of other careers events, workshops and services to gain more information about law and non-law careers and receive advice on job hunting and applications.

 For more information about these events and services, visit Queen Mary Careers and Enterprise.

-In addition to the numerous career services provided to all Queen Mary students, Queen Mary Careers & Enterprise Centre organise an extensive range of career activities exclusively for LLM and MSc students.
+In addition to the numerous career services provided to all Queen Mary students, the Queen Mary Careers & Enterprise Centre organises an extensive range of career activities exclusively for LLM and MSc students.
 This includes:

 The School of Law mentoring programme complements the professional growth of our LLM students by pairing you with Postgraduate Law Mentors to enhance your knowledge of the legal world, gain a greater understanding of opportunities in the field of law and to hone their executive skills.